- Retirement Announcements

 After the family sold the properties, Ms. Tolentino moved on to work for Tiffany & Co., as Assistant Director of Facilities and Operations for their retail store and offices in Manhattan.
 She later moved on to Memorial Sloane Kettering in a similar position, and, finally, landed at NYU as Director of Facilities and Operations for about 15 years.

 Major life changes in the mid-1990s prompted Ms. Tolentino to consider relocating, so she began looking in Westchester for opportunities.
-She’d found that she enjoyed a school atmosphere and was fortunate to meet Stephen Littell, Assistant Head and Director of Finance and Operations (double check this title?) at Windward at the time, whose responsibilities included facilities, maintenance, and operations.
+She’d found that she enjoyed a school atmosphere and was fortunate to meet Stephen Littell, Assistant Head and Director of Finance and Operations at Windward at the time, whose responsibilities included facilities, maintenance, and operations.
 “Stephen wore a lot of hats!” she said.
 “I dropped off my resume and luckily he kept it.
 A few months later, he called me.”

 One aspect of Windward that stood out for Ms. Tolentino was the collegial atmosphere.
 She was struck by the fact that everyone on the team made it their business to help others.
 “Everyone cooperated with one another and was always willing to lend a helping hand,” she noted.
 Ms. Tolentino’s drive to serve others meshed well with the environment at Windward, as her colleagues attest: Facilities Director Jimmy Sniffen noted, “She is very precise at her job, she pays attention to a lot of details.
 One other thing with Toni is that she’s always willing to help anybody in the entire school, including me personally when I became the Director of Facilities over seven years ago.”
 Administrative Assistant Mary Riddle-Armiento shared, “Toni is a no-nonsense person who gets the job done!
 Working with her over the last few years, I have experienced her strong work ethic and dedication to Windward.
 She takes pride in a job well done and creates relationships with outside companies that help her accomplish all the behind-the-scenes work for Windward.”